regen-network/regen-ledger/docs/regen-ledger/README.md

 ### Groups Module

 ::: tip COMING SOON
-A beta version of the group module is currently available in experimental builds of Regen Ledger and on [Hambach Testnet](/getting-started/live-networks.md#hambach-testnet).
+A beta version of the group module is currently available using the experimental build of Regen Ledger and on [Hambach Testnet](/getting-started/live-networks.md#hambach-testnet).
 :::

 ### CosmWasm

 ::: tip COMING SOON
-CosmWasm support will soon be made available in experimental builds of Regen Ledger and on [Hambach Testnet](/getting-started/live-networks.md#hambach-testnet).
+CosmWasm support will soon be made available using the experimental build of Regen Ledger and on [Hambach Testnet](/getting-started/live-networks.md#hambach-testnet).
 :::